Series seven of Death in Paradise is here, with Ardal O’Hanlon settling into full-time life in Saint Marie as DI Jack Mooney.

 What time is Death in Paradise on TV?

-The series continues Thursday 22nd February at 9pm on BBC1.
+The last episode in the series airs Thursday 22nd February at 9pm on BBC1.

 There are eight episodes in this series, and the show will air on Thursday nights.